NvsYashwanth/machinelearningmaster/README.md

 </p>

 * When using Gradient Descent, one should ensure that all features have a similar scale (e.g., using Scikit-Learn’s StandardScaler class), or else it will take much longer to converge.

-## Hypothesis
-1. There exists a linear relationship between target and feature variables.
-This can be verified using scatterplots.
-2. There is little or no multicollinearity between feature variables.
-The same can be checked using pariplot and heatmaps.
-3. Error terms are normally distributed.
-Perform residual analysis to verify the same.